sendgrid/docs/content/docs/for-developers/sending-email/smtp-filters.md

 <hr/>

-Filter:</h3> <code>opentrack</code>
+### Filter: opentrack

-<p>If you don't use 'replace' this will insert an <code>&lt;img&gt;</code> tag at the bottom of the html section of an email which will be used to track if an email is opened.
-If you choose to use 'replace', you can put the tracking pixel wherever you would like in the email and SendGrid will replace it at send time.</p>
+If you don't use 'replace' this will insert an <code>&lt;img&gt;</code> tag at the bottom of the html section of an email which will be used to track if an email is opened.
+If you choose to use 'replace', you can put the tracking pixel wherever you would like in the email and SendGrid will replace it at send time.

 <table class="table table-striped table-bordered">
 <tbody>